Behat/Symfony2Extension/README.md

 2. Implementing `Behat\Symfony2Extension\Context\KernelAwareInterface` with your context or its subcontexts.
    This will give you more customization options.
-Also, you can use this mechanism on multiple contexts avoiding the need to call parent contexts from subcontexts when only thing you need is mink instance.
+Also, you can use this mechanism on multiple contexts avoiding the need to call parent contexts from subcontexts when the only thing you need is a mink instance.

-There's common thing between those 2 methods.
+There's a common thing between those 2 methods.
 In each of those, target context will implement `setKernel(HttpKernel $kernel)` method.
 This method would be automatically called **immediately after** each context creation before each scenario.
 Note that this kernel will be automatically rebooted between scenarios, so your scenarios would have almost absolutely isolated state.